-Female practitioners from diverse backgrounds and people with diverse gender identities are strongly encouraged to apply.
+Female practitioners from diverse backgrounds and people with diverse gender identities were strongly encouraged to apply.

-WINS and NTS will be hosting two separate virtual TTX experiences to accommodate participants from different time zones.
-Each is each designed for up to 20 participants.
-The TTX will be facilitated by experts from WINS, NTS UK and UK CNC.
+WINS and NTS hosted two separate virtual TTX experiences to accommodate participants from different time zones.
+Each was designed for up to 20 participants.
+The TTX was facilitated by experts from WINS, NTS UK and UK CNC.

 Date: 22 March 2023, 14:00-17:30 CET